kellim/meditation-timer/README.md

 ## License

-This project is licensed under the MIT License.
+This code in this project is licensed under the MIT License.
 See [LICENSE](https://github.com/kellim/meditation-timer/blob/master/LICENSE) for details.